ModifiedCommunityModules/recover-cart-sales/README.md

 PHP 7.0 or above

 ## Authors
 - 2020 by Robin Wieschendorf (robinwieschendord.de) - transferred to Github and entered in MMLC
+- 2009-2013 by modified (www.modified-shop.org)
-- 2008 by Estelco
+- 2007-2008 by Estelco
+- 2007 by 2007 Andre Estel (www.estelco.de)
+- 2003-2005 by JM Ivler (Ideas From the Deep / OSCommerce)
 - 2003 by xtcommerce (www.xt-commerce.com)
 - 2003 by nextcommerce (www.nextcommerce.org)
 - 2002-2003 by osCommerce (www.oscommerce.com)